sewnetal/Stock-Portfolio-Management-System/README.md

 Project link: https://it-teaching-abo-akademi.github.io/2018-interactive-web-apps-project-sewnetal/

 Overall purpose of the project:
-The customer needs and application to visualize the performance of stock portfolios.
+The customer needs an application to visualize the performance of stock portfolios.
 ## Naming Conventions and Definitions
 - SPMS The working name of the software to be developed, short for Stock Portfolio Management System.